Purpose

 Guiding principles

-1. Rights of the child
+1. Indisputable Rights

-The human rights of children and young people will be respected and applied to all, irrespective of age, sex, gender, gender identity, sexual orientation, nationality, ethnic origin, colour, race, language, religious or political beliefs, marital status, disability, physical or mental health, family, socio-economic or cultural background, class, any history of conflict with the law or any other aspect of their background or identity.
+All children aged under 18 years have equal rights to protection from all forms of violence as declared in Article 19 of the United Nations Convention on the Rights of the Child.
+In addition, the Universal Declaration of Human Rights recognises fundamental human rights, the dignity, worth and equal rights of people at any age.
+PIA respects and upholds the rights of all children and programme participants irrespective of any identities they may hold including their: age, sex, gender, gender identity, sex characteristics, sexual orientation, nationality, ethnic origin, colour, race, language, religious or political beliefs, marital status, disability, physical or mental health, family, socio-economic or cultural background, class, any history of conflict with the law or any other aspect of their background or identity.
 Inequality, exclusion, and discrimination will be challenged and will not be tolerated.

 6. Open and accountable

-We are open and transparent, and will hold ourselves to account for our commitment to safeguard children and programme participants.
-Safeguarding concerns can be raised and discussed, poor practice and inappropriate behaviours can be challenged and addressed, and our safeguarding measures will be regularly reviewed and strengthened to ensure we remain accountable to children and programme participants.
+We will ensure safeguarding is mainstreamed into all we do and all our approaches; safeguarding concerns can be raised and discussed; poor practice and inappropriate behaviours can be challenged and addressed; and safeguarding measures will be regularly reviewed and strengthened.

 Risk identification and management